Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Notes: Thanks to JohnnyonFlame for the [droidports](https://github.com/JohnnyonFlame/droidports) loader that makes this possible. \
 You can donate towards JohnnyonFlame's work [here](https://ko-fi.com/johnnyonflame)

+### Bermuda Syndrome (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions: You will need the original files of the PC release or PC demo copied to the ports/bermuda/DATA folder.
+Then just start Bermuda Syndrome.sh from Ports in the Emulationstation. \
+Notes: Thanks to [cyxx](https://github.com/cyxx/bermuda) for the Bermuda Syndrome engine reimplementation that makes this possible.
+Also thanks to [jetup](https://github.com/Jetup13/bermuda-oga) for the porting work for the rk3326 platform.

 ### Blake Stone Aliens of Gold (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Includes the shareware files.
 You can also add your own full version Blake Stone Aliens of Gold files to the ports/bstone-aog/gamedata/alien_of_gold folder.
 Just start Blake Stone - Aliens of Gold from Ports in the emulationstation menu. \
 Notes: Thanks to [Boris I. Bendovsky](https://github.com/bibendovsky/bstone) for creating this unofficial source port.
 Also thanks to Cebion and romadu for the porting work for the rk3326 platform.